 Five restaurants to munch on when in New York

 New York is full to the brim with restaurants serving the finest cuts of steak, the tastiest sushi and the best fruity cocktails.
-For my personal recommendations, read on…
+Read on for my personal recommendations.

 52 W 13th St, New York, NY 10011, USA | societycafenyc.com

-The menu is full of fresh seasonal produce from nearby Union Square Green Market, which Chef Zabita personally visits 4 times per week to pick and buy the best of New York’s ingredients.
+The menu is full of fresh seasonal produce from nearby Union Square Green Market, which chef Zabita personally visits four times per week to pick and buy the best of New York’s ingredients.
 This dedication to the food he serves creates undeniably fresh dishes that make locals and tourists alike descend to Greenwich Village to eat authentic New York food.

 Every dish exceeded the one it preceded; the pasta was homemade and each mouthful was better than the next.
 My second course was a meaty bass fish which was served to look like an artistic garden.
 To finish, after feeling stuffed with New York’s finest ingredients, I made the worst decision of the evening – I decided to share the cheesecake.
 What an awful mistake, every mouthful was a delicious, and trying to eat more than your fair share was a mission we both attempted.

 The cocktail menu is as exciting as the food.
 One week into my visit to the USA and I had still not found a cocktail I truly enjoyed until this dining experience.
 The Kitten on the Keys had all the components to consider it one of my favourite cocktails.
 The freshness of cucumber, with the summery feel of the strawberries, this was the ideal antidote to a muggy New York day in the July heat.

 250 Vesey Street New York, NY 10280 | delfriscosgrille.com/brookfield-place